rhaido/blog/2015/06/26/monostable-multivibrator-math-and-mods.md

   when charging though **R3**, all changes from right side are reproduced on the left side, thus giving the perfect illustration for charging of the capacitor :) Diode prevents this
-- Resistor **R4** improves the falling edge of the 2nd output (collector of **Q2**), by physically robbing off the electroncs out from the base of **Q1** => speeding its switch-off operation.
+- Resistor **R4** improves the falling edge of the 2nd output (collector of **Q2**), by physically robbing off the electrons out from the base of **Q1** => speeding its switch-off operation.
 It acts like pull down resistor here; without it, the waveform was rather round with long enough delays - (9 seconds, for example).
 - Diode D2 protects base of **Q2** from breakdown caused by a pulse of negative voltage by increasing the overall reverse voltage limit (= diode breakdown voltage + base-emitter reverse voltage limit)
-- Also, do not try to AC couple negative pulse directly to the base of **Q2** directly without clamping diode - it will not work, as the rising front of the pulse will turn on **Q2** back (the base will be isolated from the negative lead of electrolitic).
+- Also, do not try to AC couple negative pulse directly to the base of **Q2** directly without clamping diode - it will not work, as the rising front of the pulse will turn on **Q2** back (the base will be isolated from the negative lead of electrolytic).
   Exactly because of this there is a diode at the input of **Q1** - it will pass a positive change, but will clamp the negative change.

 ## Math